kissemissen/BankdIdPython/README.md

 3. Run pip install -r requirements.txt <br />
 4. Run python app.py <br />

+Please note that full error handling is not implemented.
+As an example, the app will crash if the user i.e. tries to select collect before an ath or sign has been initialized.

 <b>app.py</b><br />
 The auth and sign functions require a Swedish Social Security Number (SSN, personnummer) to be entered.
 The sign option also takes an amount to be signed. <br />
 To create an SSN, please follow the instructions given at the BankId developer homepage: https://www.bankid.com/utvecklare/rp-info. <br />